- The most immediate reaction to a calamity is shock (known as numbness or denial). Eventually, that gives way to anxiety, guilt, or depression.

 The American Psychological Association defines trauma as "an emotional response to a terrible event like an accident, rape or natural disaster."
 However, Peter Levine (a well-known psychological trauma theorist) characterizes trauma not by the event but by one's reactions to it and symptoms.
 He explains that "any overwhelming and distressing experience" can cause trauma and that trauma is only recognizable by its symptoms.

 People might have lost their loved ones or their homes.
-As a result, they may feel helpless, they may have to live in camps or shelters without support from relatives or friends for extended time periods.
-However, living with other survivors can also be a time to reconnect, talk about the event with others, and help to reframe the event.
+As a result, they may feel helpless; they may have to live in camps or shelters without support from relatives or friends for extended time periods.
+However, living with other survivors can also be a time to reconnect, talk about the event, and help to reframe the event.
 Being able to help another survivor can reduce helplessness, and may start the healing process.

 Natural disasters in particular can bring victims a feeling of being betrayed by "their god," which can result in a loss of faith.
 Making peace with "the divine" might be one step toward healing and gaining faith (which can be crucial to health) back.